 Adit EdTech Acquisition Corp.
 Announces Adjournment of Special Meeting to Approve Extension Proposal

-/EIN News/ -- NEW YORK, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Adit EdTech Acquisition Corp. ("ADEX") (NYSE: ADEX, ADEXU, ADEXW) convened its special meeting of its stockholders on Dec.
+NEW YORK, Dec.
+15, 2022 (GLOBE NEWSWIRE) -- Adit EdTech Acquisition Corp. ("ADEX") ADEX ADEXU, ADEXW))) convened its special meeting of its stockholders on Dec.
 14, 2022, and a proposal to adjourn the meeting was approved.
 ADEX will continue to solicit additional proxies on the proposal to extend the time ADEX has to consummate its initial business combination, as described in its definitive proxy statement filed with the Securities and Exchange Commission (the "SEC") on Nov.
 14, 2022 (the "Extension Proposal").
 The Special Meeting will reconvene at 11:00 a.m.
 Eastern time on Dec.
 23, 2022, and will still be held virtually at https://www.cstproxy.com/aditedtech/2022.
 The sole item to be considered at the reconvened Special Meeting will be the Extension Proposal.

 Stockholders of record as of Nov.
 4, 2022, are entitled to vote at the Special Meeting.
 If any such stockholders have questions or need assistance in connection with the Special Meeting, please contact ADEX's proxy solicitor, Okapi Partners LLC, by calling (877) 259-6290 (banks and brokers can call collect at (212) 297-0720), or by emailing info@okapipartners.com.